 In addition to these bacteria in nematodes, the pathogens causing Tsutsugamushi fever, (see publication) including bush typhoid, as well as Chlamydia, have been proven to be sensitive to Corallopyronin A. The scientists see corallopyronins as a promising substance class for the development of antibacterial therapeutics.

 Corallopyronin A, which originates from an environmental bacterium, was already identified by scientists at the Helmholtz Centre for Infection Research (HZI) in the 1980s as an effective antibiotic against staphylococci.
 When Achim Hörauf's team at the University of Bonn then discovered its effectiveness against filariae, which have devastating consequences for those affected, particularly in Africa and other tropical regions, scientists at the DZIF took a closer look at the substance for an application.
 Translational research is currently in the final phase of preclinical testing of Corallopyronin A.

 In collaboration with the HZI, a biotechnological process has already been established to produce the substance in sufficient concentration and purity for toxicity testing (see the two publications from the years 2017 and 2019).
-In 2021, two contract manufacturers were found for the large scale production process: the Belgian company BBEPP (Bio Base Europe Pilot Plant) is taking over the first part of the production process.
-The purification to 95 per cent pure active ingredient will be carried out by the Eurofins subsidiary Alphora in Canada.
+In 2021, a contract manufacturer was found for the large scale production process: the Belgian company BBEPP (Bio Base Europe Pilot Plant) is taking over the first part of the fermentative production process.
+The purification to 95 per cent pure active ingredient will be carried out by the working group of Marc Stadler, HZI, within in DZIF.